gusthoff/jupyter-ada-kernel/README.md

 ### Platforms

-- This Package has not been tested on Windows and Mac platforms.
+- This Package has not been tested on the Mac platform.

 ### Features